-All internal WTGs and OSPs will be fitted with one5 red 200 candela SAR light which will provide 360 degree coverage.
-It should be noted that periphery WTGs already fitted with operational 2000 candela lights will not have an additional 2000 candela light fitted, instead the existing lighting will be dimmable to 10%, and switched off if required.
-The red SAR light will be switched off during normal operations (it will only be illuminated during SAR operations).
+All WTGs and OSPs will be fitted with one4 200 candela SAR light, with both Search and Rescue Operations (SRO) and HHS mode, which will provide 360 degree coverage.
+It should be noted that the periphery WTGs will be fitted with operational 2000 candela aviation lights and their intensity can be reduced down to no less than 10% when visibility from each WTG is more than 5km.
+The SAR light will be switched off during normal operations (it will only be illuminated during SAR operations).
 All lights will be operable remotely from the Moray East control room.